russellf9/dotfiles/README.md

 The default OSX comes with versions of _git_ and _bash_ and the `brew cask install` task updates them.

+## Text-Editing Rocket

+I've set up my machine with to use a whole set of text editing features from [Turn Your Keyboard into a Text-Editing Rocket](https://medium.com/@caulfieldOwen/turn-your-keyboard-into-a-text-editing-rocket-1514d8474d2d).
+So I've added Hammerspoon and Karabiner-Elements to the brew task in the shell script.
+Also a `hyper-apps.lua` file which contains my App shortcuts for Hammerspoon.

 ## Summary of shortcuts which will be installed

 * `l`  - List in long format, include dotfiles